lizrodriguez/installfest/README.md

 bash <(wget -qO- https://raw.githubusercontent.com/lizrodriguez/installfest/master/builds/ubuntu)
 ```

 I was able to update this script for Ubuntu.
-It installs the newest version of Ruby, Node and NVM as Nov 2017.
+It installs the newest version of Sublime Text 3, Ruby, Node and NVM as Nov 2017.
 (I hardcoded the version number for Node since the newest (9.1.0) doesn't work with npm.)

 ~~*Sadly, the Ubuntu script is out of date and is not currently
 supported.
 If you'd like to help get it back in to working order, let us